Auburn Tradition | War Eagle

 The role of Auburn University's eagles is to promote wildlife conservation as a part of the education initiatives of the U.S. Fish & Wildlife Service and the College of Veterinary Medicine's Southeastern Raptor Center.
 The USF&WS permits the Raptor Center to house eagles and use them on hundreds of educational presentations each year -- including Auburn's home football games.

-Tiger was hatched in captivity in 1980 and came to live at Auburn University in 1986.
-A frequent sideline fixture, she made her first free flight at the Wyoming game on Aug.
+Auburn's most famous eagle was Tiger (War Eagle VI), who was hatched in captivity in 1980 and came to live at Auburn University in 1986.
+A frequent sideline fixture, she made her the first eagle to free fly, at the Wyoming game on Aug.
 31, 2000.
-Since then, she has flown prior to many games as well as at educational programs and the 2002 Winter Olympics.
-At the Georgia game in November 2006, Tiger made her last stadium flight and is now retired.
+She flew prior to many games as well as at educational programs and the 2002 Winter Olympics.
+At the Georgia game in November 2006, Tiger made her last stadium flight and retired.
 A halftime ceremony at that game recognized her contributions to the Auburn community and to the USF&WS conservation mission.
-Tiger continues to appear at some educational presentations and is doing well despite a diagnosis of skin cancer in 2006.
-Tiger has already outlived the average lifespan for a Golden Eagle.
+Tiger died on June 18, 2014 at age 34, outliving the average lifespan of a Golden Eagle.

 Although not titled War Eagle VII until November 2006, Nova's first pre-game flight was at the Kentucky game in 2004.
 Nova was hatched in 1999 at the Montgomery Zoo and came to Auburn in 2000.
 Nova looks similar to Tiger but has a smaller stature because he is a male.
 Like Tiger, Nova appears in scores of educational programs every year.